Learn About Homeless Assistance Programs

 HUD is committed to providing homeless assistance to U.S. veterans who are experiencing homelessness or are on the verge of becoming homeless.
 HUD helps homeless veterans connect with health care options, housing solutions and community employment services.
 While HUD Exchange Homeless Assistance programs outlined above are available to veterans, veterans also have access to the Homeless Veterans Helpline, which provides 24/7 support and access to VA services including temporary housing and medical care at a VA medical center.
 HUD has teamed up with a variety of other resource providers, all of which seek to reduce and ultimately end homelessness for veterans.

 If you are still wondering, “How does the HUD help homeless people who are U.S. veterans?” you can also find recent efforts and grants that have been made by HUD.
-For more information about the HUD Exchange Homelessness Assistance programs that are available to both individuals who are currently homeless and those who are at risk of becoming homeless, be sure to download our comprehensive guide.
+For more information about the HUD Exchange Homelessness Assistance programs that are available to both individuals who are currently homeless and those who are at risk of becoming homeless, download our guide.